 Of course, this only applies to Emirates flights.
 If your flight to Europe includes switching airlines at any point, different rules will apply and you should be prepares for that.

 Naturally, the best airline for flying from the US to Europe is going to be an American airline.
-Actually it’s the airline – if you are travelling from the United States to Europe, your best option is flying with American Airlines.
+Actually, it’s the airline – if you are traveling from the United States to Europe, your best option is flying with American Airlines.

 They might not be the safest airline out there, but they haven’t had any serious accidents in the last 15 years, and no fatal ones since the horrible event in New York in 2001.
 There were a few minor incidents, but no passengers or crew members were killed or seriously injured in them.